 We also aim to minimize pre-slaughter transport times in our supply chain, in line with expert animal welfare guidance.
 In Europe, we stipulate that transport times for beef and pork are no longer than eight hours.
 In 2017, this accounted for approximately 30% of global beef volumes and 15% of global pork volumes.

 Welfare at slaughter

 The Company has specific expectations to ensure that animals are humanely slaughtered in our global network of approved slaughterhouses.
 These expectations are defined in species specific standards and audit criteria and verified through independent audits at these approved slaughterhouses of specific key welfare indicators.
 These key welfare indicators (KWIs) are objective measurement systems are aligned with recognized national and international standards such as the North American Meat Institute and the World Organization for Animal Health.
 Slaughterhouses on our approved supplier list are required to meet these welfare standards, which are independently audited annually to ensure compliance.

 Stunning animals to assure insensibility prior to slaughter is a critical animal welfare requirement for McDonald’s.
 Failure to meet McDonald’s Stun Efficacy requirements will results in immediate de-listment from the Company’s approved supply list.
 Regardless of stun method, any sensible animal observed on the bleed rail constitutes an automatic audit failure.
 We estimate that more than 95% of chicken and beef volumes in our system are stunned prior to slaughter.
 The exception being those markets that do not allow stunning prior to slaughter for religious or ritual reasons.

-For more than two decades, we have worked with others in the industry and respected experts, such as Dr. Temple Grandin, to better understand and improve performance on issues associated with animal welfare at slaughter.
+For more than two decades, we have worked with the industry and respected experts, such as Dr. Temple Grandin, to better understand and improve performance on issues associated with animal welfare at slaughter.
 We remain steadfast in our commitment to improving the health and welfare of animals in our supply chain throughout their lives, and we continue to monitor progress and identify opportunities to improve.